 Increased productivity is one of the most commonly cited.
-As the workspace promotes collaboration, employees are better able to move around and work physically close together when they need to.
+As your office beings to employ collaborative workspace furniture, employees are better able to move around and work physically close together when they need to.

 Informal meeting areas mean that unplanned gatherings are more common, which take less time and are often more effective than traditional planned meetings.

 This improved collaboration also leads to knowledge transfer and learning between employees.
 Better relationships are formed between individuals and departments.

 Privacy booths and quiet workspaces also improve concentration so that solo workers can be more productive.
 Over 70% of workers agree that having these available improves performance.

 Activity-based workplaces are also more cost-effective than traditional models of office design.